lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Note that in step 2 above, both component key generation processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

+It is possible to use component private keys stored in separate software or hardware keystores.
+Variations in the keygen and signature processes to accommodate particular private key storage mechanisms are considered to be conformant to this document so long as it produces the same output and error handling as the process sketched above.

 ## Sign {#sec-hash-comp-sig-sign}

 This mode mirrors `HashML-DSA.Sign(sk, M, ctx, PH)` defined in Algorithm 4 Section 5.4.1 of [FIPS.204].
+Note that while the external behaviour of Composite-ML-DSA mirrors that of HashML-DSA, internally it uses pure ML-DSA as the component algorithm because there is no reason to pre-hash twice.

 In CompositeML-DSA, the Domain separator (see {{sec-domsep-values}}) is concatenated with the length of the context in bytes, the context, an additional DER encoded value that indicates which Hash function was used for the pre-hash and finally the pre-hashed message `PH(M)`.